 KOYLI stands for the Kings Own Yorkshire Light Infantry.
 On the 20th of January 1942, they set out on a training mission that resulted in the largest number of casualties that the British forces ever suffered while stationed in Iceland.

 Itinerary: This hiking tour starts by the shopping mall Molinn in downtown Reyðarfjörður.
 From there we hike up along the river Búðará and past the Wartime Museum and up to the waterfall Búðarárfoss.
 We hike up and past the waterfall.
 From there we return to Wartime Museum that we will spend about 30 minutes.
-After the visit, we walk back to Molinn where the tour ends.

 Guide and entrance to the Wartime Museum in Reyðarfjörður

 Clothing that suits weather conditions on the day and shoes suitable for hiking

 Molinn shopping mall